 Ponding is an event in which water sits on your low-slope or flat roof for more than 48 hours.
+But can you fix the ponding water?
 It is most often caused by damaged insulation beneath the roof’s uppermost layer.
 Fixing ponding water is a priority because water left sitting on your roof can become water leaking into your commercial property.

 Ponding usually occurs when the insulation beneath your roof’s exposed surface is compressed.
 This happens when heavy items are stored on the roof or when constant foot traffic flattens the insulation.
 However, compression is not the only cause of ponding water.
 Other causes include:

 - Improper installation with an incorrect pitch

 - Recently installed rooftop items, such as HVAC curbs and units